-3. Update the boot image to include these changes; follow the steps in Procedure 3 on page 68.
+3. Update the boot image to include these changes; follow the steps in Procedure 2 on page 68.

 Accessing any externally supplied Lustre file system requires that both the file server hosts and the LNET routers be up and available before the clients attempt to mount the file system.
 Boot time scripts in the compute node image take care of reading fstab and running the necessary mount commands.
 In production, this is the only opportunity to run Lustre mount commands because kernel modules get deleted at the end of the boot process.
+In addition to the SUSE Linux Enterprise Server (SLES) commands available to you, this appendix lists the Cray developed commands for administering CLE on your Cray system.